-Foreign tourist drone registration in India sits inside a layered regulatory framework.
+Foreign tourist drone registration in India sits inside a layered regulatory framework built around the drone rules in India.
 The framework combines the Drone Rules 2021, the Bharatiya Vayuyan Adhiniyam 2024, and customs controls under the Baggage Rules 2016.
 The eGCA platform was introduced after the July 2025 system split between eGCA and DigitalSky.

 Foreign visitors cannot register drones as individual operators.
 The only operational pathway routes through an Indian entity that holds the registration and the pilot approvals.
 (Ministry of Civil Aviation, 25 August 2021)